Azure/azure-sdk/docs/android/design.md

 }
 ```

-{% include requirement/MUST id="android-event-without-properties %} group related types of events together in an enumeration (see [Enumerations](#Enumerations)) based on `azure-core`'s `ExpandableStringEnum`.
+{% include requirement/MUST id="android-event-type %} group related types of events together in an enumeration (see [Enumerations](#Enumerations)) based on `azure-core`'s `ExpandableStringEnum`.
 Said enumeration should end with the `EventType` suffix.

-If you need to provide additional details about an event to a handler, {% include requirement/MUST id="android-event-with-properties %} do so by declaring a class that extends from `Event` in `azure-core` and passing an instance of said class to the handler in question.
+{% include requirement/MUST id="android-event-properties %} provide additional details about an event to a handler do by using a class that extends from `Event` in `azure-core` and passing an instance of said class to the handler in question.
 The name for the aforementioned class should end with the `Event` suffix.
 For example:

 ```java
 class MessagingEvent extends Event<MessagingEventType> {